adreena/Drone-EKF/README.md

+## Drone Estimation

+This project follows instructions from [this](https://www.overleaf.com/read/vymfngphcccj#/54894644/) paper to implement Extended Kalman Filter for Estimating Drone states.

 ### Step 1: Sensor Noise ###

 Ran the simulator to collect sensor measurment data for GPS X data and Accelerometer X data in `config/log/Graph1.txt` and `config/log/Graph2.txt` respectively and calculated standard deviation for both: